plain-plain-text/simple-cv/README.md

   class](https://ctan.org/pkg/memoir?lang=en), an exceptionally robust and configurable class for typesetting.
 This support is experimental, but should eventually supersede using Res.
 For now, these are the options:
-  * `papersize`: “letter” is the default, but any page size LaTeX understands works. “a4” is the only other size I can imagine using for a CV…
+  * `papersize`: “letter” (8.5in x 11in) is the default, but any page size LaTeX understands works. “a4” is the only other size I can imagine using for a CV…
   * `typesize`: How large the default text should be.
 The headings, etc., are all scaled in relation to this setting.
   * `left-margin`: The left margin.
 Can be set in inches, centimeters,